 Aside from a garden out back, one of the things I looked forward to when I moved into the house I am now living in, was the prospect of a full-sized stove and oven in which to do more cooking and baking.
 Moving in during the heat of summer meant that I didn’t get into the habit right away, so it’s only recently that I’ve started to make more of a conscious effort in this area.

 One other thing that comes with moving is that you find you lose things.
 One of the things I’ve lost is a cookbook put out by a Presbyterian church in Ontario about 50 years ago.
 That cook book contained the recipe for Ginger snaps that I have always used.
 This was a no fail recipe.
 Not having that recipe I decided to search the web for a recipe and ended up with the recipe listed below.
+This turned out to be a definite cookie fail.

 Several months later I discovered where the recipe I had used actually came from.
 It was not from the Presbyterian cookbook, but rather from another cookbook entitled, Meals from the Manse, a collection of recipes from the wives of famous preachers.
 I don’t know the original date of publication but the recipes are all attributed to Mrs. so-so.
 For example, the one by Billy Graham’s wife isn’t by Ruth Bell Graham, but by Mrs. Billy Graham.
 Well certain aspects of the cookbook seem quaint and out of date, the recipes are still really great.